echambon/OLTesting/readme.txt

 XX/XX/XXXX : NM and heading rule tool with both ends movable by user and can be snapped to/from any other feature (Problems probably to be encountered: how to disable map motion when moving feature and allow it when not selectiong feature?)
 XX/XX/XXXX : NM and heading rule route tool (multiple segments possible to anticipate route)

+XX/XX/XXXX : loading splash screen while waiting for cefsharp to be active?

 Bugs :